 Demographics such as age, gender and location make it easy to identify specific groups of people for media buying for example.
 But, on their own they’re not that helpful to understand decision-making and brand choice.

 Attitudinal information on the other hand, really lets you get under the skin of customers.
-It helps you understand their motivations and psychological drivers, which is great for creating advertising messages and refining your brand identity.
-But, it doesn’t really help you with where to find these types of people.
+It helps you understand their motivations and psychological drivers.
+(For more on this, see our article on behavioural science).
+This is great for creating advertising messages and refining your brand identity.
+But, it doesn’t help you with where to find these types of people.
 Let’s say your target audience are “optimists” or “high-energy”, it’s going to be hard to find those specific segments.

 But anyone who’s gone through a big segmentation project knows you need a lot of good analytics skills to work out which demographic, occasion-based and attitudinal variables actually impact brand choice.
 You need to look for strong correlations between variables and actual sales numbers.

 And then, as we said, make those easy to explain, make sure they give you clear recommendations and be able to track and measure them easily.

 Targeting and positioning

 Again, you can read in much more detail about targeting and positioning in our separate guide.

 The main focus of these stages is to make decisions on where and how your brand will play in the market.

 Market research feeds information into these decisions.
 And with more information, you make better decisions.

 In particular, you use a lot of quantitative research in these stages.
 These are validated facts about customers and improve the effectiveness of your decision-making.